Using Lambda's Managed Kubernetes#

 -

-Click Update and save.
+Click Update firewall rules.

 -